Fair Batch Matching

 This theorem is crucial because it allows defining a fair price and guarantees that the Fair Batch Matching algorithm implemented in Warthog always finds a well-defined result.

 Warthog is the first cryptocurrency project to formulate this result and also the only project to have successfully implemented an optimization algorithm for practical use.
 Technically interested readers can find the implementation of this matching algorithm here.
-There is also a demo on the warthog website.

 How Matching Works in Practice